 Andrew Coven, Director of Content Acquisition Engineering, Netflix

-Hi, I’m Marcus Blankenship and was a Team Lead, Software Manager, and CTO for the better part of nineteen years.
-I’ve spoken at conferences, led workshops on technical leadership around the US, coached CTOs, and helped companies like Box, Netflix, JELD-WEN, PayPal and others create high-performing software teams and grow effective technical leaders.
+Hi, I’m Marcus and was a Team Lead, Software Manager, and CTO for the better part of nineteen years.
+I’ve spoken at conferences, led workshops on technical leadership around the US, and helped companies like Box, Netflix, and PayPal grow effective technical leaders.

 The unconscious acceptance of (micro)management as the only option for leading technical teams is a collective hallucination that literally keeps me up at night.